Njabulo777/SN/Social_Network_Database.md

 </tbody>
 </table>

-# The following are some of the questions and the respective queries that seek to answer them
+# The following are some of the questions and the respective queries that seek to answer them.

 **Find the names of all students who are friends with someone named Gabriel.**